Yukino-Ai/albatross/dev.md

 ## Tasks

+### Create full-stack (with testing) task

+Create a task that incoporates:

+- The front-end
+  - user input collection
+  - client-side rendering
+  - cypress testing
+- The backend
+  - user input storage
+  - server-side rendering
+  - vitest (or peek or jest) testing
+- A justification
+  - User experience
+  - Developer experience

+---

+Justification: Before designing a BDD/TDD workflow with particular tools, we need a concrete task in order to setup the boilerplate code for these tools.

+<details>

+<summary>Next tasks</summary>

 ## Setup BDD process and tooling

 Justification: The BDD process (and possibly tooling) should determine the overall workflow of a project.

-<details>

-<summary>Next tasks</summary>

 ### Fullpage color gradient visulization